tloredo/batse5bp/doc/index.rst

         xlabel(r'$E$ (keV)')
         ylabel(r'$R_i(E)$ (cm$^2$)')

-The ``DRMs_DISCSC`` provides a capability to numerically integrate the product of an incident spectrum model and the response function for each channel; the result is the expected number of detected photons ("counts") in the channel.
+``DRMs_DISCSC`` provides methods for numerical integrattion of the product of an incident spectrum model and the response function for each channel; the result is the expected number of detected photons ("counts") in the channel.
+This quadrature capability is provided only for the *detector-summed* response.

-The calculation is done using an interpolatory inner product quadrature rule that uses evaluations of the response function and the spectrum at *different* points, to account for different availability and scales of variation of the factors.
-Currently, only one rule is available:  For each incident energy interval in a channel response vector, the rule uses the two response values at the interval boundaries, and three spectrum values within the interval (located at the zeroes of a 2nd-degree Legendre polynomial over the interval).
+The quadrature is done using an interpolatory inner product quadrature rule that uses evaluations of the response function and the spectrum at *different* points, to account for different availability and scales of variation of these two factors.
+Currently, only one rule is available:  For each incident energy interval in a channel response vector, the rule uses the two response values at the interval boundaries, and three spectrum values within the interval, located at the zeroes of a 2nd-degree Legendre polynomial over the interval.
+This corresponds to linear interpolation of the response function, and 5th-degree polynomial interpolation of the spectrum, over each DRM incident energy interval.

-Current quadrature support is only for the *summed* response.
+Note that the DRMs for all channels share common incident energy bins, so the quadrature rules for all channels share common incident energy nodes.

-To set up the rules for the summed response channels for a burst's DISC data, call the ``set_sum_prodquad`` method of the burst's ``DRMs_DISCSC`` object.
+To set up the rules for every channel of the detector-summed response for a burst's DISC data, call the ``set_sum_prodquad`` method of the burst's ``DRMs_DISCSC`` object.
+This defines a product quadrature rule for each channel;
-This defines a product quadrature rule for each channel; it also compiles the nodes (incident energy values used in the rules) and makes them available as an array via the ``quad_nodes`` attribute, so ``quad_nodes[i,j]`` returns the ``j'th`` energy value for channel ``i``.
+it also compiles the nodes (incident energy values used in the rules) and makes them available as an array via the ``quad_nodes`` attribute, so ``quad_nodes[i,j]`` returns the ``j'th`` energy value for channel ``i``.
 The ``chan_quad(i, spec)`` method calculates the quadrature for channel ``i`` for input spectrum ``spec``.
 The spectrum can be provided as a function (of incident photon energy), or as a vector of values pre-calculated on the nodes (this will be faster if results are sought for more than one channel).
-If a spectrum function is used that requires arguments besides the photon energy, those arguments can be provided to ``chan_quad`` as additional arguments; e.g., for a spectrum with parameters ``p1`` and ``p2``, the signature would be: ``chan_quad(i, spec, p1, p2)``.
+If a spectrum function is used that requires arguments besides the photon energy, those arguments can be provided to ``chan_quad`` as additional arguments; e.g., for a spectrum with parameters ``p1`` and ``p2``, the signature would be:
+``chan_quad(i, spec, p1, p2)``.

 The following block of code pre-calculates spectrum values and calculates the expected number of counts for BATSE channels 1 and 2 (indices 0 and 1).